Accounting for Income Tax

 - By maintaining only one accounting system, you can save the cost of manpower and cost of accounting software.

-- An only a small business entity can maintain only income tax accounting.
+- An only a small business entity can maintain only tax accounting.

-- Income tax accounting will not give the correct picture of operational cost and benefit.
+- It will not give the correct picture of operational cost and benefit.

 - Companies that are required to get their accounts audited can’t follow only the income tax accounting method.